h2020-westlife-eu/prov-n-editor/README.md

-== ACE Editor for PROVN with syntax highlight and syntax validation using ANTL4 grammar
+## ACE Editor for PROVN

+with syntax highlighting and syntax validation using ANTL4 grammar and ACE worker.

 Proof of concept sample editor.